11 – Anthony

 Kicking some leaves across the path I’d just taken, I broke into a jog along another.

 Halfway down that next path, I saw the man again.
-He blocked the path, wearing the kind of suit I was forced into at the funeral of me and cousin Wyllow’s grandma.
-I said nothing this time, turned and ran back to kick leaves across that path as well, and took another.
+He blocked the way, wearing the kind of suit I was forced into at the funeral of my cousin Wyllow’s grandma.
+I said nothing this time, turned, ran back, kicked leaves across that path too, and took another.

-I ran less than I had last time when I ran into him again, this time literally.
+I ran less far this time before I ran into him again, literally.
 As I rounded an overgrown tree, I bumped into his side.

-“Sorry,” I said, and ran past, emerging back onto the split.
+“Sorry,” I said, and ran past, emerging back at the split.

-There were only three paths left uncovered now and I took each one, each time seeing the tall, pale man in the suit had gotten closer to the split.
+There were only three paths left uncovered now, and I took each one.
+Each time, I saw that the tall, pale man in the suit had gotten closer to the clearing.

 “Know what?”
 I said.